 The film highlights the city’s many wonderful historic buildings and points of interest such as market days, picturesque thatched cottages, the Taibhdhearc Theatre, the Galway Blazers hunting club and the electric atmosphere at the world-renowned Galway Races.

-The video below is published with thanks to the Irish Film Institute (IFI), whom IrishCentral have partnered up with throughout 2019 to bring you a taste of what their remarkable collection entails.
+The video below is published with thanks to the Irish Film Institute (IFI), whom IrishCentral have partnered up to bring you a taste of what their remarkable collection entails.

 With kind permission of Fáilte Ireland: